joseavr/code-highlighter/README.md

 </p>

-# Code Highlighter - A Highlighter Extension for Better Readability
+# Code Scope Highlighter - A Highlighter Extension for Better Readability

 A customizable scope highlighter, inspired by Dr Racket IDE.